 And saw whe was sitting there still.“

-In 1860, when stagecoach service first connected San Francisco to the Mendocino Coast the trip was, reputedly, a bumpy, dusty, and unpleasant affair.
+In 1860, when stagecoach service first connected San Francisco to the Mendocino Coast the trip was, so they say, a bumpy, dusty, unpleasant affair.

 Boonville Hotel’s Table 128 is a roadhouse restaurant serving family-style prix fixe dinners on the weekends.
-Bounteous plates of Paella are also prepared in the pleasant courtyard on Sunday afternoons during the warmer months.
+Bounteous plates of Paella are also prepared here in the verdant courtyard on Sunday afternoons during the warmer months.

 The little town of Mendocino was founded in 1850 as the site of a sawmill.
 At the time, old-growth redwood forests covered more than 2,000,000 acres of California.
-Today 96% of those forests are gone forever.
-Twenty years ago a local doctor named Arky Ciancutti who lived by “Smuggler’s Cove” at the mouth of Big River, overheard some bridgeworkers as they were drinking at a local bar.
+Today 96% of those forests are gone forever and the rest remaining strictly protected.
+This made it all the more remarkable when sometime around the turn of the last century a local doctor named Arky Ciancutti who lived by “Smuggler’s Cove” at the mouth of Big River, overheard some local bridge workers talking as he sat drinking at “Dick’s” a local bar.

-He heard them recount tales of how they were finding redwood remains in their drill bits as they plumbed the depths of the river.
-An avid arbopohile, Arky knew just what this meant.
-All through the following winter, using only a skiff and a winch, he was able to find and salvage several hand-sawed redwood logs, or “pumpkins” as they were called, from where they had lain on the river bottom for well over a century.
-It was this precious redwood, with its deeply-grained and variegated hues of cinammon and nutmeg, that was used to build the Brewery Gulch Inn.
+The workers mentioned they were finding redwood remains in their drill bits as they plumbed the depths of the river.
+An avid arbopohile, Arky knew precisely what this meant.
+All through the following winter, using only a skiff and a winch, he salvaged several hand-sawed redwood logs, or “pumpkins” from where they had lain on the river bottom for well over a century.
+It was this precious redwood, with its deeply-grained and variegated hues of cinammon and nutmeg, that he used to build the Brewery Gulch Inn.

-Behind the Inn lies this quiet misty field where you can listen to the wind.
+Behind the Inn lies this misty field where you can stand quietly and listen to the wind.

-The Inn’s nightly dinner buffet includes home-style vegetarian options featuring area mushrooms and lovely local wines such as the reserve Pinot Noir from Anderson Valley’s Fathers+Daughters Cellars with its spicy-floral aromas, notes of red fruit and tobacco, and long, lively finish.
+The Inn’s nightly dinner buffet includes vegetarian options and local wines like the reserve Pinot Noir from Anderson Valley’s Fathers+Daughters Cellars with its lovely aromas of bright, floral, red fruit, intriguing flavors of cherry jam, cola, and red currant, and long lingering mineral-tinged finish.

-Breakfast options include omelettes of local organic eggs served with seasonal berries, heirloom tomatoes, house-made pastries, and a mango Lassi enlivened by lime juice, calamansi and cardamom.
+Bounteous breakfast options include omelettes made of local organic eggs served with seasonal berries, heirloom tomatoes, house-made pastries, and a wonderful mango Lassi enlivened by lime juice, calamansi, and cardamom.

-Five minutes down the road Stanford Inn’s world-class vegan restaurant The Ravens is supplied by certified organic gardens that have been tended continuously for well over a century.
+Just a five minute drive down the road lies The Ravens , a world-class vegan restaurant at Stanford Inn.
+The produce here is sourced from the Inn’s own certified organic gardens that have been continuously tended on the site for well over a century.

-The bluff where the Inn now sits was once the site of Newport, a tiny logging townthat boasted a rough system of chutes and pulleys designed to hoist logs, cargo, and passengers over the bluff and onto to the decks of waiting Doghole Schooners.
-As Fort Bragg’s harbor to the south grew, the little town dwindled in size and disappeared into the mists of history.
+The bluff where the Inn now sits was once the site of Newport, a small town and loading point for loggers that boasted a system of chutes and pulleys designed to hoist logs, cargo, and even travelers over the bluff and onto to the decks of waiting Doghole Schooners.
+But as Fort Bragg’s harbor to the south grew, so the little town of Newport dwindled, eventually disappearing altogether into the mists of history.

-Certainly history feels mistier here than most places.
-Ten thousand years before Europeans ever arrived it was a popular gathering spot for salt, mussels and abalone.
-First nation people called the mussel-gathering site Lilem, and their ancient middens, still full of mussel shells from those seaside feasts, lie buried in the rocky outcroppings.
+Ten thousand years before Europeans ever set foot on this coast it was already a popular gathering spot for salt, mussels and abalone.
+Yuki people once called this mussel-gathering site Lilem, and their ancient middens, still full of mussel shells from bygone seaside feasts, still lie buried among the rocky outcroppings.

-Meals at the Inn feature site-grown kale, squash, potatoes, peas, chard, arugula, broccoli, beets, cauliflower, carrots, radishes, and a variety of herbs and edible flowers.
-The produce is culled from brimming garden boxes tended by the Inn’s talented gardener Felicia Brown.
+Today, the Inn provides visitors bounteous meals and snacks featuring seasonal local fruits and site-grown produce (rich in oceanside minerals) including Kale, squash, potatoes, peas, chard, arugula, broccoli, beets, cauliflower, carrots, radishes, and a variety of herbs and edible flowers culled from beautiful brimming garden boxes tended by the Inn’s talented gardener Felicia Brown.